-To prevent this risk from materialising, the Enagás Group has developed a Crime Prevention Model in accordance with the requirements established in the Spanish Criminal Code, implementing the measures necessary to prevent the commission of crimes in its business environment and thus exempt the company from criminal liability.
+To prevent this risk from materialising, the Enagás Group has developed a Crime Prevention Model in accordance with the requirements established in the Spanish Criminal Code, implementing the measures necessary to prevent the commission of crimes in its business environment and thus exempt the company from hypothetical criminal liability.

-The types of risks detailed above can also be classified according to each of the three pillars of sustainability (Environment, Social and Government).
+The types of risks detailed above can also be classified according to each of the three pillars of sustainability (Environmental, Social and Governance, or ESG).
 This is a category of risks transversal to the others previously identified, which groups together the different types of risks identified according to their effect on the material topics identified by the company from the sustainability point of view.